The Atelier Pigment Masterclass

 FAQ

 • Yes.
 One of the central pillars of the Masterclass is a rigorous portfolio review session conducted in a small group setting.
-Each participant will present their work and receive detailed, constructive feedback from professional consultants, editors, and artists.
+Each participant will present their work and receive detailed, constructive feedback from Agathe Khalfas, a professional photography consultant, picture editors from Polka Gallery, and artists.
 This is not a formal jury, but a space for honest and in-depth dialogue — aimed at helping you clarify your intentions, structure your projects, and understand how your work resonates with others.

 • Indirectly, yes.
 While the Masterclass is not designed as a platform for promotion, the professionals you’ll meet will get to know your work in depth, in a context of real exchange.
 But the focus remains on the quality of encounter, not on self-promotion.
 And the visibility you gain comes through relevance and dialogue, not speed or exposure.